VenturaNotes/Knowledge/- Topics/hashable (python).md

 ---
 ## Synthesis
 - Hashable objects include integers, floating-point numbers, strings, booleans, and tuples (if elements within are hashable)
+	- #question Are integers, floating-point numbers, strings, and booleans the only types of elements that are hashable?
+Is it possible to make your own data type or object from a class that is hashable?
 ## Source [^1]
 - An object is hashable if it has a hash value which never changes during its lifetime
 	- #question What is a hash value?